loophp/collection/docs/pages/api.rst

 diffKeys
 ~~~~~~~~

-It compares the collection against another collection or a plain object based on its keys.
+Compares the collection against another collection, iterable, or set of multiple keys.
-This method will return the key / value pairs in the original collection that are not present in the given collection.
+This method will return the key / value pairs in the original collection that are not present in the given argument set.

 Interface: `Diffkeysable`_

-Signature: ``Collection::diffKeys(...$values): Collection;``
+Signature: ``Collection::diffKeys(...$keys): Collection;``

 .. code-block:: php